vtex-apps/io-documentation/docs/en/Concepts/peerdependencies.md

 Notice that, this way, the `vtex.example` forces every account that is installing it to also have `vtex.store@2.x` and `vtex.paid-app-example@1.x` installed.

-<div class="alert alert-warning"><strong>Keep in mind:</strong> Peer dependencies are not automatically installed.
-So, if your app relies on a paid app, you must declare it as a peer dependency.</div>
+<div class="alert alert-warning"><strong>Keep in mind:</strong> Peer dependencies are not automatically installed, therefore you will have to manually install them in the account in which you are working.
+As a result, if your app relies on a paid app you should declare it as a peer dependency.</div>